silverwind/default-gateway/README.md

 ### defaultGateway.v4()

-Returns a promise that resolves to a object containing the IPv4 `gateway` and `interface`.
+Returns a promise that resolves to a object containing the IPv4 `gateway` and `interface` properties.
 If it succeeds, `gateway` will always be defined, while `interface` can be `null` if it cannot be determined.
 Rejects when the gateway cannot be determined.

 ### defaultGateway.v6()

-Returns a promise that resolves to a object containing the IPv6 `gateway` and `interface`.
+Returns a promise that resolves to a object containing the IPv6 `gateway` and `interface` properties.
 If it succeeds, `gateway` will always be defined, while `interface` can be `null` if it cannot be determined.
 Rejects when the gateway cannot be determined.

 ## License